ScriptRaccoon/portfolio-website/src/data/posts/typescriptlove.md

 let tags: string[] = remove_duplicates(["..."]);
 ```

-since the return type of the function does not match with the variable type.
+since the return type of the function does not match the variable type.

 ## What is this?